How to Protect Your Trademark

 Choosing a strong trademark is one of the best things you can do to protect your brand.
 A strong mark not only helps your company stand out, but it adds muscle to your trademark rights.

-Trademark strength is split into five levels: fanciful, arbitrary, suggestive, descriptive, and generic.
+Trademark strength is split into five levels.
+Moving from strongest to weakest, these include: fanciful, arbitrary, suggestive, descriptive, and generic.

 Strong trademarks are better protected than their weaker counterparts because of their distinctiveness.
 The more creative and distinct your trademark is, the better it acts as a “source identifier” for your goods/services—and the easier it is to claim as yours.

-If a trademark is too weak (looking at you generic marks), it cannot be registered by the United States Patent and Trademark Office (USPTO).
+If a trademark is too weak to act as an identifier (looking at you generic marks), it cannot be registered by the United States Patent and Trademark Office (USPTO).

 When you use Northwest’s Trademark Service, we assess the strength of your trademark and provide feedback if we discover it is lacking.